jaekyeom/alfred-typora-workflow/README.md

 ## Configurations

-- `LIST_ONLY_OPEN_DOCS`: If set to 0 (default), it queries open documents and markdown files from the parent Git repositories or directories.
-If set to 1, it only queries open documents.
+- `LIST_ONLY_OPEN_DOCS`: If set to 0 (default), `ty` queries open documents and markdown files from the parent Git repositories or directories.
+If set to 1, `ty` only queries open documents.
-- `LIST_ONLY_MARKDOWN_FILES`: If set to 0, it queries all types of files from the parent Git repositories or directories.
-If set to 1 (default), it only queries markdown files.
 - `NUM_RECENT_DIRS`: The number of recent directories to keep and list files from.
 Set this to 0 to disable it.
 5 by default.

 ## Credits